 A settlement (or compromise) agreement would usually have the effect of ending the employment contract, with the employee waiving certain rights in exchange for a settlement amount and an agreement to keep the terms of the exit confidential.
 Settlement agreements are often used by employers to manage legal risks and protect against future claims for unfair dismissal, discrimination or breach of contract.

 If you have been asked to sign a settlement agreement, whether as a result of refusing to agree to a demotion or new contractual terms, or following disciplinary action, take immediate legal advice.
 A settlement agreement will only be legally binding on your employer if you have taken independent legal advice and where you understand the full implications of the contractual terms.
-In most cases, your employer will fund or contribute to the legal fees for advice on the agreement, so it is worth asking if this has not already been offered.
+Your employer should fund or contribute to the legal fees for advice on the agreement, so it is worth asking if this has not already been offered.

 Do you have a question about being demoted at work?